threedi/tema-demo/example-case-study/case-study.md

 ![Parked train](parked-train.png)

-According to personal answers, the aformentioned train was probably scheduled to leave the station between 19:30 and 20:00.
+According to answers I got, the aformentioned train was probably scheduled to leave the station between 19:30 and 20:00.
 This could perhaps be used in the demo!
 My initial idea was to omit the train bridges from the equation "as the trains would have been shut down already", but apparently I was wrong.

 ## 7: possible result